WILD PEACE SANCTUARY

 Our inspiration comes from a growing movement around using wild equines in rewilding and conservation projects throughout Europe, including the Knepp Wildland Project in the UK.
 This pioneering project within the global rewilding movement has become one of the top biodiversity hotspots in the UK due to their implementation of the trailblazing ideas of Dutch ecologist and conservationist Franz Vera over the last 20 years.
 Their journey from industrial agriculture to rewilding advocates is documented in the film, "Wilding", based on a book written by Isabella Tree, one of the stewards of the Knepp Estate.

-According to Vera, we have simply forgotten about the huge numbers of megafauna, many species now extinct, that would have played a highly influential part in the formation and maintenance of natural ecologies, alongside fire and windthrow which also have important roles in maintaining the kinds of open glades and wooded groves that allow for a diversity of species, such as wild flowers and butterflies.
-His conclusion was that grazing herbivores are a fundamental and necessary force of natural disturbance on the land, and that the reintroduction of domestic descendants as proxies for extinct or absent native species could have a hugely positive impact on natural landscapes.
+According to Vera, we have forgotten about the huge numbers of megafauna, many species now extinct, that would have played a highly influential part in the formation and maintenance of natural ecologies, alongside fire and windthrow which also have important roles in maintaining the kinds of open glades and wooded groves that allow for a diversity of species, including wild flowers and butterflies.
+His conclusion was that large-bodied grazing herbivores are a fundamental and necessary force of natural disturbance on the land, and that the reintroduction of domestic descendants as proxies for extinct or absent native species could have a hugely positive impact on natural landscapes.

 GRAZING ECOLOGY